thegregskinner/thegregskinner/README.md

 - 👋 Hi, I’m Greg.
-- 👀 I’m interested in Learning to code
+- 👀 I’m interested in crypto
 - 🌱 I’m currently learning python/flutter full stack development
 - 💞️ I’m looking to collaborate on code base with more knowlageable people
 - 📫 How to reach me ...